Thoughts & Opinions About Trends, Technologies And Economic Advances In Smart Cities Evolution.

 Having painted a bleak outlook, we must ensure not to lose sight of the fact that sooner (than later) global developments (economic / demographic / aspirational) will drive us to invest in Smart Cities.
 One hopes the drivers will have more socio-economic urgency, than merely aspirational.

-WHAT IS A SMART CITY ?
+WHAT IS AN INTELLIGENT CITY ?
 The Noise & The Perceptions.

 The sad response is, there is no universally accepted definition of a Smart City.
 It means different things to different people.
 The conceptualization of smart city planning, therefore, must vary from city to city and country to country depending on, the level of development, willingness to change and reform, available resources and aspirations of its city residents.
 A smart city should have a different connotation for Bangalore than, say a city such as Berlin.

-An Idealized Descripton: A Smart City includes an integrated e-governance system along with infrastructure (transport, parking, traffic management, power, water, safety and security) management and citizens’ services.
+An Idealized Descripton: An Intelligent City includes an integrated e-governance system along with infrastructure (transport, parking, traffic management, power, water, safety and security) management and citizens’ services.

 - Pervasive sensors enable cities to collect measurement data about energy, water, transportation, and buildings systems in real-time.
 Low-cost communications and new communications protocols greatly simplify and reduce the cost of gathering data collected by sensors.
 Protocols such as Zigbee® and Bluetooth®, growth in Machine-to-Machine (M2M) networks, as well as continued improvement in wireless and wire line communications technologies, enable cities to affordably collect data from widely distributed networks of sensors.